kapresoft/kapresoft.github.io/_posts/java/2023-12-14-spring-overcoming-aop-internal-call-limitation.md

    </small>
 </div>

 To include the refactored _OrderShippingService_ in the PlantUML diagram, we'll adjust the relationships to show how _OrderService_ now interacts with this new service, and how _OrderAspect_ advises both services.
-Here's the updated PlantUML code:

 In this refactored diagram: